Joykeeper/nutrition-finance-tracker/README.md

 # nutrition-finance-tracker

+- To run the program: run the "Main.java" file

 - Descripton:
 This program helps you to plan your meals, to sum up the time for the cooking of the food and to count the most optimal price for the required ingredients.